Inria-Empenn/narps_open_pipelines/CONTRIBUTING.md

 > [!WARNING]
 > Make sure you create a **Draft Pull Request** as described [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork), and please stick to the description of the pull request template as much as possible.

-## 4 - Reproduction
+## 4 - Reproduce pipeline

-Continue writing your work and push it to the branch.
-Make sure you perform all the items of the pull request checklist.

 ### Translate the pipeline description into code
 `🐍 Python`

+Write your code and push it to the branch.
+Make sure you perform all the items of the pull request checklist.

 From the description provided by the team you chose, write Nipype workflows that match the steps performed by the teams (preprocessing, run level analysis, subject level analysis, group level analysis).